 Thank you once again for supporting the ongoing cooperation over the last year or so between IEEE 802 and 3GPP RAN/RAN1 in relation to coexistence issues between LAA and 802.11 systems.
 This cooperation will hopefully ensure the various versions of LAA are designed in such a way that 802.11 and LAA systems will coexist fairly in unlicensed spectrum.
 IEEE 802 notes that the importance of fair coexistence to a wide diversity of stakeholders has been highlighted once again by a series of letters recently sent to 3GPP RAN, and copied to IEEE 802, by representatives of the cities of New York, Madison (Wisconsin), Leverett (Massachusetts), Independence (Oregon) and Monmouth (Oregon).

 In IEEE 802’s Liaison Statement to 3GPP RAN1 dated 21 May 2016 (EC-16-0082-00), IEEE 802 expressed a concern that any changes arising from IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 (802.19-16-0037-09, containing twelve important technical comments related to LAA Rel.
 13) would be ineligible to be included in LAA Rel.
 13 because of the delay in 3GPP RAN1 considering IEEE 802’s comments and the subsequent inability for IEEE 802 to consider 3GPP RAN1’s responses until IEEE 802’s July 2016 face to face meeting.
 IEEE 802 was pleased to receive 3GPP RAN’s confirmation in 3GPP RAN’s Liaison Statement dated 19 June 2016 (RP-161228) that while LAA Rel.
-13 was frozen at RAN#71 in March 2015, this does not preclude changes to the channel access parameters or procedures.
+13 was frozen at RAN#71 in March 2016, this does not preclude corrections to the channel access parameters or procedures.
 These are the topics likely to be of most relevance to any coexistence issues between LAA and 802.11 systems.

 The recent interactions between 3GPP RAN/RAN1 and IEEE 802 in relation to LAA are based on the understanding from the 3GPP LAA Workshop in August 2015 that 3GPP RAN/RAN1 operates according to a consensus process and the agreement that IEEE 802, as an important stakeholder in the fair use of unlicensed spectrum, should be included in the consensus process.
 Since that time, IEEE 802 has sent a number of Liaison Statements to 3GPP RAN/RAN1 as part of our commitment to participate in the consensus process.